Operation Substance: Prelude

-Battle of 23 July
+23 July

 was sunk by a Savoia-Marchetti SM.79 while escorting Convoy GM 1.

 The convoy was attacked by nine Savoia-Marchetti SM.79 torpedo bombers coordinated with five CANT Z.1007 medium bombers.
-Four Fulmars met the torpedo attack head-on and shot down a SM.79 but another SM.79 dropped a torpedo before it was shot down, which hit Manchester.
+Four Fulmars met the torpedo attack head-on and shot down a SM.79 but another SM.79 dropped a torpedo before it was shot down and hit Manchester.
 Ark Royal launched seven more Fulmars which were unable to engage the high level bombers before they bombed but these failed to hit the merchant ships; three Fulmars were shot down.
 A later attack by two SM.79s sank killing 35 of her crew.
 Another bombing near-missed causing severe damage and the destroyer had to be towed back to Gibraltar.
-Bristol Beaufighters from Malta reinforced the Ark Royal Fulmars.
+Beaufighters from Malta reinforced the Ark Royal Fulmars.